MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-adjust-settlement-exchange-rates-for-vat-entries.md

 ms.date: 04/01/2021
 ms.author: edupont
 ---
-# Adjust Settlement Exchange Rates for GST Entries in the Australian Version
+# <a name="adjust-settlement-exchange-rates-for-vat-entries-in-the-australian-version" />Adjust Settlement Exchange Rates for GST Entries in the Australian Version

 [!INCLUDE [adjust-settlement-exchange-rates-vat-entries](../includes/AUNZ/adjust-settlement-exchange-rates-vat-entries.md)]

-## See Also
+## <a name="see-also" />See Also

 [Australia Local Functionality](australia-local-functionality.md)